Are Crocs Good for Kids? Benefits & Drawbacks To Consider

 Good shoes for kids learning to walk should be tight enough to be secure but not so tight that they keep your child’s muscles from growing and developing.

-Anti-skid features keep your child from slipping, and your child should have a shoe that is wide enough in the toe area that they can spread their toes out for balance.
+Anti-skid features keep your child from slipping, and your child should have shoes that are wide enough in the toe area so they can spread their toes out for balance.

 Rubber soles are also popular because they are light while still offering support.
 Check out Stride Rite, Converse, or Tsukihoshi for great options.